CALENDAR: Today's legislative schedule

 COMMITTEES

 8 a.m.
-Special Language Subcommittee of the Joint Budget Committee, Room B, Multi-Agency Complex.
+Joint Committee on Public Retirement and Social Security Programs, Room B, Multi-Agency Complex.

 10 a.m.
 House Education Committee, Room 138.